-New Jersey, and probably a majority of Americans, are in favor of the Supreme Court ruling PASPA unconstitutional, eliminating the ban on sports betting.
-New Jersey would also settle for an alternative scenario where the court rules in favor of a partial repeal for New Jersey only, leaving PASPA still intact for other states.
+New Jersey, and probably a majority of Americans, supported the Supreme Court ruling PASPA unconstitutional, eliminating the ban on sports betting.
+New Jersey would have also settled for an alternative scenario where the court rules in favor of a partial repeal for New Jersey only, leaving PASPA still intact for other states.

 The partial repeal would open the door for states like New York to pass similar legislation that would legalise sports betting in their state as well.
 This is exactly why those in favor of the ban are only accepting PASPA as constitutional and thus no sports betting in New Jersey or any other states than Nevada.

 Although it's only the Supreme Court Justice's opinions on the matter that count, a wealth of experts - both gambling and legal - have weighed in on the matter.
 An American legal expert specializing in sports betting, Daniel Wallach, explained most around the industry expected the Supreme Court to rule in favor of New Jersey: